raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 ## Unit tests

 We have mentionned the importance of unit tests in the beginning of this chapter.
 It is worth repeting it: unit tests are essential to the stability of an Augeas lens.
-Unit tests need to be well written and kept up-to-date with new features and bug fixes if you want to ensure that your lens does what it has been written for.
+Unit tests need to be well written and kept up-to-date with new features and bug fixes to ensure that the lens continues to work with the files it was written for.

 Augeas provides keywords to achieve unit tests in both the get and put directions.